shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 * You have enabled custom scripts as needed.
 For instance, if you want to offer users the ability to authenticate using Google Authenticator, you have to enable the script "HOTP/TOPT authentication module".
 Whenever you enable or disable scripts, please wait a couple of minutes for oxAuth to pick the changes.

-* You specified a correct value for *"enabled-methods"* in `cred-manager.json`.
+* You specified a correct value for *"enabled-methods"* in `casa.json`.
 Leave it empty or null to pick all enabled methods already supported by your Gluu Server.
 Alternatively, in the administration console you can see which methods are already enabled in the server, and modify those you want to offer.

-### The user interface is not showing means to enroll certain types credentials
+### The user interface is not showing means to enroll certain types of credentials

-Ensure you specified a correct value for *"enabled-methods"* in `cred-manager.json`.
+Ensure you specified a correct value for *"enabled-methods"* in `casa.json`.
 Leave it empty or null to pick all enabled methods already supported by your Gluu Server.
 The administration console is also useful to diagnose the problem.

 ### The preferred method for authentication is set to password and user cannot change it

 To choose a strong method for authentication, the user has to have enrolled at least a certain number of credentials through the app.
 Only after this is met, he will be able to set his preferred method.

-In the administration console (or directly in `cred-manager.json`) you can specify the minimum number of enrolled credentials needed to enable second factor authentication for users.
+In the administration console (or directly in `casa.json`) you can specify the minimum number of enrolled credentials needed to enable second factor authentication for users.

 ### The log shows an error related to *Obtaining "acr_values_supported" from server*